Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 There are actually two ones, by Minimizing Systemic Risk and also preventing financial crimes.

-You see, the unregulated growth in certain areas of fintech could create bubbles with the potential to destabilize the broader financial system.
+You see, unregulated growth in certain areas of fintech could create bubbles with the potential to destabilize the broader financial system.
 Regulations set prudential standards for capital adequacy, risk management, and liquidity to prevent such crises.

 In addition to this, global fintech regulations act as a barrier to such activities, ensuring the smooth flow of legitimate funds and fostering trust in the system.